department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get.md

 - A digital copy of your DD214, DD256, DD257, or NGB22 that you can upload.
 This could be a .pdf or other photo file format, like a .jpeg or .png
 - A digital color photo of yourself<br>
 <br>
-**The photo has to follow all the standards listed below.
+**The photo has to follow all the standards listed here.
 It must:**
   - Show a full front view of your face and neck (with no hat, head covering, or headphones covering or casting shadows on your hairline or face), **and**
   - Be cropped from your shoulders up (much like a passport photo), **and**
   - Show you with your eyes open and a neutral expression, **and**